vladbelousoff/whoops/README.md

-# Loki Project
+# Whoops

-The **Loki Project** is an implementation of a client aimed at recreating the classic experience of one of the most iconic MMORPGs.
+**Whoops** is an implementation of a client aimed at recreating the classic experience of one of the most iconic MMORPGs.
 This project is designed to maintain high fidelity to the original game while modernizing its internals for better performance and maintainability.